Benjamin Wedro, MD, FACEP, FAAEM

 - The nose on the affected side may become congested and runny.

-Unlike patients with migraine headaches, patients with cluster headaches tend to be restless.
-They often pace the floor, bang their heads against a wall, and patients can be driven to desperate measures including contemplating suicide.
+Unlike people with migraine headaches, those with cluster headaches tend to be restless.
+They often pace the floor and/or bang their heads against a wall.
+People with cluster headaches can be driven to desperate measures, including suicidal thoughts.

 Find the secrets to longer life.